 Since then, Tiangong-1 has dutifully served its purpose, docking with three spacecraft: Shenzhou-8 in November 2011, Shenzhou-9 in June 2012 and Shenzhou-10 in June 2013, Space.com reported.
 But China lost contact with the 34-foot-long (10.3 meters) space station in March 2016, and now the 9.4-ton (8.5 metric tons) behemoth is falling back toward Earth.

-Tiangong-1 is expected to collide with Earth around April 3, give or take a week, according to a prediction Aerospace Corporation made today (March 7).
-But the space station will likely burn up in the atmosphere, Aerospace said.
+Though Tiangong-1 is expected to collide with Earth around April 1, give or take a few days, according to a prediction by Aerospace, most of it will likely burn up in the atmosphere, Aerospace said.
 When this happens, people may see a bright light hurtling across the sky, likely resembling this meteorite that disintegrated over Bolivia in 2016.

 But even people living within the yellow bands shouldn't sweat it.
 As mentioned, they're much more likely to win the Powerball jackpot than they are to get hit by Tiangong-1 debris.